nplrkn/qcore/README.md

  <img src="docs/images/monolith.jpg" alt="drawing" width="200"/><br>QCore
 </h1>

-QCore is an ultra-compact private 5G Core, designed to minimise compute and power cost.
-Its goal is to cater for small, data-only 5G networks in remote locations where weight and power are critical factors: 5G in a backpack / on a drone / in space.
+QCore is a free, ultra-compact private 5G Core, written in Rust, designed to minimise compute and power cost.

-QCore is simple, free, and outperforms other 5G cores at the low end.
-Whereas most 5G cores consist of many different services, QCore is a single Linux executable, making it easy to orchestrate.
+It is simple to use, and significantly outperforms other single-node 5G cores thanks to its monolithic architecture.

+Using a tiny 30MB executable, it can handle 30,000 control plane messages per second on a single CPU core ([details](docs/Open5GS-comparative-load-testing.md)).
+The userplane is implemented using eBPF for gigabit/s throughput.

-It has been tested and works well with several Android phones but remains at an early stage of maturity.
+It has been tested and works well with several Android phones (Samsung, OnePlus and Oppo) but remains at an early stage of maturity.

 I would welcome collaborators to help improve and mature it.
 Please contact me via a GitHub issue or on LinkedIn if you are interested.

 ## Architecture overview